Information for Advisors

 - Advisors can make referrals to campus resources, etc.

-NEW This Term: LARES is piloting a new “Let Us Know How We Can Help” To-Do that they will raise on LARES students in response to “Please Work With Your Advisor” level flags.
+Also, LARES continues to pilot the “Let Us Know How We Can Help” To-Do that they will raise on LARES students in response to “Please Work With Your Advisor” level flags.
 This gives the student a method of responding to the outreach directly through iAdvise and informing those in the network at the same time.

 Instructions to a student on how to complete the To-Do: